-Figure 11 Key parameter compliance for Regulated private water supplies
+Figure 11 Key parameter compliance for regulated private water supplies.

 2.1.2 Investigation and Enforcement

 Local authorities are responsible for investigating failures in PWS to identify the underlying causes and to encourage owners to undertake necessary improvements.
 These improvements may involve actions at the water source, such as fencing off an intake, drilling a new borehole, or upgrading treatment systems to remove contaminants.